Jeremy Paxman: Early life and education

-Paxman is the eldest of four children: one of his brothers, Giles Paxman, was the British Ambassador to Spain (having previously been ambassador to Mexico), and the other, James, is chief executive of the Dartmoor Preservation Association.
-His sister, Jenny, is a producer at BBC Radio.
+Paxman is the eldest of four children: one of his brothers, Giles Paxman (1951−2025), was the British ambassador to Spain (having previously been ambassador to Mexico), and the other, James (born 1953), is chief executive of the Dartmoor Preservation Association.
+His sister, Jenny (born 1957), is a producer at BBC Radio.

 Paxman was brought up in Hampshire, Bromsgrove, and Peopleton near Pershore in Worcestershire.
 He went to Malvern College in 1964, and later read English at St Catharine's College, Cambridge, where he edited the university student newspaper Varsity.
-While at Cambridge, Paxman was briefly a member of the Cambridge Universities Labour Club.
+While at Cambridge, Paxman was briefly a member of the Cambridge Universities Labour Club, attending only one meeting, finding student politics "self-important and trivial at the same time."
 He has since been made an honorary fellow of the College.